This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 To be considered for admission to graduate studies at Northwest, an applicant should submit an application well in advance of enrollment date.
 The application along with official transcripts of all previous degree(s) and credits earned from all accredited institutions, and GRE, GMAT scores or alternative requirements, if applicable, must be submitted to the Graduate Office.
 (See specific admission requirements for the program desired.)

 Additional information for international students may be found here.

 Education Specialist enrollees must have an appropriate master's degree with a 3.25 GPA.
 Each graduate program has specific admission policies in addition to the policies for admission to graduate study.
 See the appropriate program section in the Graduate Academic Catalog for complete admission requirements.

-Students applying to the MS. or certificate in GIS must complete all admission requirements by Apr 4th, 2014 for the Fall 2014 trimester and Nov 10th, 2014 for the Spring 2015 trimester.
+Students applying to the MS or Certificate in GIS must complete all admission requirements by set deadlines for the fall and spring trimesters.
+Please contact the Graduate Office or program coordinator for specific deadlines.
 The GIS program does not accept new students for the Summer trimester.